Private First Class

 Pfc.
 Tengan was buried in the U.S. Military Cemetery at Epinal, France., in Section A, Row 9, Grave 65.
 His next of kin on the cemetery control form was listed as Mrs. Mildred Lillian Tengwan of 349 East 32nd Street, New York, New York.
 Notice of his death was sent to Mrs. Edna Shigeko Lee, 1670-D Pele Street, Honolulu, as his parents were residing in Japan at the time.

 For his military service, Pfc.
-Yoshio Tengan was awarded the Bronze Star Medal, Purple Heart Medal, Good Conduct Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal with two bronze stars, World War II Victory Medal, Combat Infantryman Badge, Marksmanship Badge, and Distinguished Unit Badge with oak leaf cluster.
+Yoshio Tengan was awarded the Bronze Star Medal, Purple Heart Medal, Good Conduct Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal with three bronze stars, World War II Victory Medal, Combat Infantryman Badge, Marksmanship Badge, and Distinguished Unit Badge with oak leaf cluster.
 He was awarded the Congressional Gold Medal on October 5, 2010, along with the other veterans of the 100th/442nd Regimental Combat Team.
 This is the highest Congressional Civilian Medal.

 On November 19, 1944, at 2:00 p.m. a service was held for Tengan at Jikoen Mission in the Kalihi neighborhood of Honolulu.
 The service was sponsored by his uncle, Matsuzu Nakamoto of 226-A Kamehameha IV Road.